 Ground Fault Causes, Effects, Example, Explanation

-The connection of current carrying part of an electrical system to the earth is called Grounding.
+The connection between the current carrying part of an electrical system to the earth is called Grounding.
 For example, in a substation from where electrical power is distributed to the consumer, Delta-Star connected transformer is used.
 So there, the neutral point is connected to the earth which is called Grounding.
-This is done to balance all three phases when an unbalance load is connected to the three-phase system.
+This is done to balance all three phases when an unbalanced load is connected to the three-phase system.

 Here you can see the neutral grounding in the below figure.